 We were so desperate finding places to explore we even took photos of a pavilion – Yuewangting (岳王亭).

-Location of Yuewangting
+Location of Yue Wang Ting

-Let’s Conquor Lushui Trail
+Let’s Conquer Lushui Trail

 Another hiking trail that was indicated as being opened this morning was Lushui Trail.
-So, we made our way there when the rain had stopped.
+So, we made our way there when the rain stopped.

 Guess we would have to accept our fate?
 That we were not fated to hike Taroko Gorge today. :(

-- Eastern Taiwan Tour (Day 1 / pt 3): Hualien Dongdamen Night Market
+- Day 1 (pt 3): Hualien Dongdamen Night Market on a rainy day!